 If you are moving to the UK to work, it stands to reason that you will need somewhere to live.
 While many people in this scenario are happy to rent accommodation, if you're planning to stay in Britain for a prolonged period of time, it can make more sense to buy a home.
 Actually doing this, however, isn't always straightforward.

 In order to be accepted for a mortgage, lenders typically take a view of you from a number of different angles.
 They want to know your credit history - whether you're a reliable repayer of debt - that you live permanently in the UK, that you have a secure income and can afford the mortgage payments.
-This instantly poses problems for buyers who are moving to the UK from outside of the European Union.
+This instantly poses problems for buyers who are moving to the UK from outside of the UK.

 However, there are a few easy ways to put yourself in the best possible position.

 What Our Customers Say